ld-rale/rale-modules/README.md

 A tool to help intermediate level developers learn about Python design patterns from professional examples.

 We have started with Mixins and MVC.
+And Posthog as our professional example.

 **Enjoy!**